MeBoussaid/lebonchat-mock/README.md

 A test done for leboncoin.fr, in mid 2O22, using react (next.js), and a test backend built on several AWS services facilitated by AWS amplify.

+🔴 There is an issue in the live demo

 #Demo : Live Chat
 https://main.dbm0c19przzv6.amplifyapp.com